openslide/openslide.github.io/docs/newformat/index.md

 OpenSlide contains support code for reading BMP, JPEG, JPEG 2000, PNG, TIFF, and TIFF-like images.
 You may be able to use these utilities without modification.
 If your driver requires additional decoding functionality, it should be added to a decoder module if it would be useful to other drivers, or implemented in your driver if not.

+At runtime, your driver can receive concurrent read requests from multiple threads.
+Most drivers can handle this locklessly by fully initializing their data structures at open time (when they have exclusive access to the `openslide_t`) and then treating them as immutable at runtime.
+This approach requires that every read request operates on private (or thread-safe) instances of any necessary system resources, such as file handles.

 Drivers are named after the vendor of the product that uses the format.
 This is often the manufacturer of the slide scanner.

 For examples, consult the existing vendor drivers.  `generic-tiff` is a straightforward driver for simple TIFF images.  `trestle` is a fairly simple driver using the `tilemap` grid.